Ramesh86-TurBo/Data-Visualization-Of-Communication-Engineering-Concepts-Using-Python/README.md

 G) EXP12: To simulate Binary Phase Shift Keying (PSK) using Python

 Concept:
+PSK (Phase Shift Keying) is a digital modulation technique that encodes data by varying the phase of a carrier wave.
+It is used for efficient communication and finds applications in various digital systems.

 Program Details:
 1. Import necessary Python modules: `matplotlib.pyplot`, `scipy.fft`, `numpy`, and `random`.